Ina Boyle: Songs and choral

 Boyle also wrote about 60 solo songs throughout her career, around half of which have now been recorded.
 In 2023 the Ina Boyle Society published Selected Songs, containing 26 songs edited by Dr Orla Shannon and David Scott, and composed between 1906 and 1966.
 The songs were previously only available in manuscript.
 The early choral work Soldiers at Peace (1916) has been revived by Highgate Choral Society and the New London Orchestra, directed by Ronald Corp, who performed it in London on 2 November 2018.
 The world premiere of Cædmon's Hymn for six part choir, written in 1925, was given at the Ludlow Festival by the Carice Singers in April 2022.

 Legacy

 Boyle has been dubbed "the most prolific and significant female composer from Ireland before 1950".
 Her papers are archived in the Library of Trinity College Dublin.
 Trinity College has digitised most of her music manuscripts, and they can be searched and studied online.
+In March 2026 Faber Music announced a publishing partnership with the Ina Boyle estate to publish and promote the composer’s catalogue of over 80 works.
+Faber said it would prepare pieces still in manuscript for publication and support premier performances.

 A feature-length documentary about the life and music of Ina Boyle titled From the Darkness was broadcast 12 June 2010 on Ireland's RTÉ Lyric FM.
 In April and May 2013, an exhibition at Trinity College highlighted "Ina Boyle’s Symphonic Journey".
 A CD of some of her major orchestral works, including the first full recording of her Symphony No. 1 and first ever performance of the Psalm for cello and orchestra, was issued by Dutton in 2018.

 The Bushey Park Estate passed to the Bisgood family.
 In 1996 it was bought by the singer Chris De Burgh.
 It was sold again in 2023.